UPO-Sevilla-Fco-Javier-Lobo-Cabrera/clustering_trait_proteins/README.md

 This repository contains code and associated data, both for the analytical section and the stochastic simulations associated with this work.

-Note: An RMarkdown for the analysis of results and creation of plots for both the analytical part and the stochastic simulations is found at data_analysis/analysis_of_results.Rmd
+The file analysis_of_results.Rmd analyzes results and generates plots for both the analytical part and the stochastic simulations.

 Francisco Javier Lobo-Cabrera¹* and José Antonio Prado-Bassas²